fourlabsldn/offline-pages/README.md

 ### Problems

   - We **must** use the same Handlebars helpers in the server and client.
 We cannot forget that the client version of the file must be transpiled.
+  - The layout of pages dynamically composed will not update until the service-worker execution context is discarded (that is, the browser is restarted).